ericwburden/advent_of_code_2022/README.md

 - The `part1.rs` and `part2.rs` files each contain a `solve(_: &Input) -> Output` function
   that takes a reference to the parsed input and returns the solution for that part of that day.

+  ## Usage

+  Most of the functionality of this project shell is best accessed via `cargo` (though you can install the project if you really want to).

+  - `cargo test` to run the tests.
+Full documentation for that command [here](https://doc.rust-lang.org/cargo/commands/cargo-test.html)
+  - `cargo bench` to run the benchmarks.
+Full documentation for that command [here](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html)
+  - `cargo run` to run the first day's solutions and print the results. `cargo run <number>` to run the <number> day's solutions and print the results.